florianstijven/Browne-data-OTR/README.md

 (Vlaams Supercomputer Centrum, VSC).
 4. Code used for processing, analyzing, and summarizing the estimated optimal treatment regimes.
 This code is organized in Rmarkdown files.
-The reports produced by these Rmarkdown files are included in this repository, both in html and word format.
+The reports produced by these Rmarkdown files are included in this repository, in html and word format.

 In the following sections, we describe the files present in this repository in